wu1233456/quick-notes/README.md

 - `⌘Enter` to save content quickly
 - `⌘K` to add tags quickly
 - Support image upload and preview
+- Support task lists.
+Entering "[]" allows you to create a task list.
+The historical notes will be rendered as checkboxes, and you can tick them to mark tasks as completed.

 ### 2. Markdown Support
 - Full Markdown syntax support